Career Definition for a Christian Artist

 A degree in art is not required to begin working as a Christian artist, but completion of a bachelor's or master's degree program in fine arts can provide students with formal training in design, drawing, painting, and sculpture.
 Undergraduate and graduate art programs can typically be found at art institutes, colleges, and technical schools, and can help aspiring artists become proficient in a variety of media, such as charcoal, pencil, watercolors, and oils.
 They can also provide training in desktop editing and publishing for students who want to work with religious art subjects online.
 Program requirements typically include the development of a portfolio, which can be key to obtaining work as a freelance or staff artist.

 Christian artists should have the ability to portray religious subjects in a sensitive manner.
 A knowledge of and adherence to standard religious texts is also helpful.
 Taking a fresh approach to typical Christian images may help artists stand out in the job market.

 Career and Economic Outlook

-According to the U.S. Bureau of Labor Statistics (BLS), job opportunities for fine artists nationwide are expected to increase by just 3% between 2014 and 2024, which is slower than average when compared to all occupations.
+According to the U.S. Bureau of Labor Statistics (BLS), job opportunities for fine artists nationwide are expected to increase by just 7% between 2016 and 2026, which is the same as the average when compared to all occupations.
 Competition will be keen, and market-savvy artists with excellent technical skills may enjoy an advantage.
-In May 2015, fine artists (illustrators, painters and sculptors) earned a median annual salary of $46,460, as reported by the BLS (www.bls.gov).
+In May 2017, fine artists (illustrators, painters and sculptors) earned a median annual salary of $49,520, as reported by the BLS (www.bls.gov).